Repeating the previous export»

 Before you invoke File > Export Font As you can edit your predefined instances in the Font Info dialog box File > Font Info > Instances.

 If your source font has multiple masters, you can choose Masters as the font content.

 The Masters list will show all the font masters that you have defined in Font Info dialog box File > Font Info > Masters.
 Use the left-side toggles to enable the font masters you wish to export (filled toggle), or disable some (unfilled toggle).
 All enabled masters will be exported as separate fonts.

 Before you invoke File > Export Font As, you can define your masters in Font Info dialog box File > Font Info > Masters, and then use the Master switcher on top of the Font Info dialog box to fill in the appropriate information.

 The masters in your source font don’t have to be interpolable.
 You may work using multiple masters in one source font when you design multiple styles for a family, but you do not intend to interpolate them.
 Then, exporting the Masters content allows you to generate fonts for your entire font family in one step.

 Exporting the Masters content is also useful if you’re creating files in a development format such as UFO Package (.ufo) or FontLab Classic (.vfb), or if you’re exporting masters in .ttf format, but intend to perform interpolation or build a variable font using some other tool.

 In the lower-right part of the Export Font dialog, you can choose the destination where the target fonts will be saved.
 The destination consists of a base folder and optional subfolders.

-Pick Source if you with to export your fonts into the same base folder as your current source font is saved in, or pick Folder and Choose a custom base folder where your fonts will be exported.
+Pick Source if you wish to export your fonts into the same base folder as your current source font is saved in, or pick Folder and Choose to select a custom base folder where your fonts will be exported.

 You can also enable the Family and/or Profile checkboxes to help you organize your exported fonts.